IBM/docker101/lab2.md

 This is a simple python app that uses flask to expose a http web server on port 5000.
 Don't worry if you are not too familiar with python or flask, these concepts can be applied to an application written in any language.

-Optionally, If you have python and pip installed, you can run this app locally.
+**Optional:** If you have python and pip installed, you can run this app locally.
 If not, move on to the next step.

 ```sh
 $ python --version